 Riverstone International School—An academic K-12 program based on the International Baccalaureate system.
 You may want to read our page on the IBO.
 Riverstone touts strong academics, but does not follow a traditional classical model as many eastern preparatory schools do.
 Riverstone is not Christian or religious.

-Foothills School for the Arts—An academic program with a more progressive (politically liberal) focus.
-Again, Foothills is not Christian or religious.
+Foothills School of Arts and Sciences —An academic program with a more progressive (politically liberal) focus.

 Our Perspective— While these schools may be more rigorous and have broader content than the public schools, they embrace the modern educational paradigm.
 Classical education has been the foundation of college preparatory schools across the country for centuries.
 Schools like Phillips Andover, Phillips Exeter, Boston Latin School, and Stonybrook are examples of highly acclaimed classical preparatory schools.
 We know of no system that has a better record of producing academic excellence than classical education.